-As well as a UKCP Registered Psychotherapist, I am also a Senior Registered Practitioner with the British Association for Counselling and Psychotherapy (BACP) and abide by their Ethical Framework and their Complaints Procedure, which I can share with you if you require.
-My work is conducted to the ethical standards of the UKCP and BACP and you will find me listed on each of their websites.
+I m a UKCP Registered Senior Psychotherapist, and abide by their Ethical Framework and their Complaints Procedure, which I can share with you if you require.
+My work is conducted on the ethical standards of the UKCP and you will find me listed on their website.

 I am also in regular supervision and undertake a commitment to regular professional training and personal development.

 I believe that all human beings are unique and inherently capable of change.

 I seek to work in ways appropriate to the needs of each particular person at each moment, rather than following a rigid methodology.

 I have been working in the field of counselling and psychotherapy for the past 17 years.
 I offer experience in the fields of attachment and loss, and I have particular expertise in working with trauma, abuse, and relationship breakdown.